penumbra-zone/penumbra/docs/guide/src/pcli/wallet.md

 ### Multiple signatures when using threshold custody

+Validator definitions are self-authenticating data packets, signed by the validator's identity key.
+Updating a validator definition requires two steps: first, producing a signed validator definition, and second, relaying that definition onto the chain.
+In a low-security setup, `pcli` can do these steps automatically.

-When a validator is using a threshold custody backend for the identity key, it may require multiple signatures to upload a new validator definition.
-This is because the *definition* must be signed (using the custody method of the identity key), and then the *transaction* must be signed (using the custody method of the wallet which broadcasts the transaction, which may be different).
-Similarly, when a validator is using a threshold custody backend for the governance subkey, it may require multiple signatures to cast a vote as a validator, because the vote is signed independently of the transaction which broadcasts it.
+However, when a validator is using a threshold custody backend for the identity key, these steps may require separate signing operations.
+First, the *definition* must be signed (using the custody method of the identity key), and then that definition must be broadcast to the chain.
+Any wallet can broadcast the signed validator definition, similar to the way that any wallet can relay IBC packets.

+Similarly, when a validator is using a threshold custody backend for the governance subkey, casting a vote as a validator may require separate steps, because the vote is signed independently of the transaction which broadcasts it.

-### Airgap custody
+### Airgap or Wormhole custody

 If a validator wishes to use an airgapped signing setup (with or without threshold custody) to sign definition updates or governance votes, this is possible: